A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Biochemistry is the study of the chemical processes that occur within living organisms.
-It is a broad field that encompasses a wide range of topics, including metabolism, genetics, and protein structure.
-Biochemistry has a number of industrial applications, including the production of food, beverages, and pharmaceuticals.
+Biochemistry is the study of the chemical processes within living organisms.
+It encompasses metabolism, genetics, and protein structure, among other areas.
+Biochemistry has numerous industrial applications, including food, beverage, and pharmaceutical production.

 Basic Concepts